 This information statement includes certain historical combined financial and other data for New Ventures.
 To effect the separation, The Ensign Group, Inc. will undertake an internal reorganization, following which The Pennant Group, Inc. will hold, directly or through its subsidiaries, New Ventures.
 The Pennant Group, Inc. is the registrant under the registration statement of which this information statement forms a part and will be the financial reporting entity following the consummation of the spin-off.
 Our historical combined financial information as of December 31, 2018 and 2017 and for the years ended December 31, 2018, 2017 and 2016 has been derived from the audited combined financial statements of New Ventures (the "Audited Combined Financial Statements") included elsewhere in this information statement.
-Our historical combined financial information as of June 30, 2019 and for the six months ended June 30, 2019 and 2018 has been derived from the unaudited condensed combined financial statements of New Ventures (the "Interim Financial Statements") included elsewhere in this information statement.
+Our historical combined financial statements of New Ventures (the "Interim Financial Statements") included elsewhere in this information statement.